zendalona/ibus-braille/README.md

 after typing 'ab' will expand the word 'ab' to 'about' This facility will increase the speed of producing text.

 <b>Abbreviation-Editor : -</b> It is a unique feature of isb which enable a user to create whatever abbreviation he/she requires.
-In order to edit the abbreviation one has to open ibus-sharada-braille-abbreviation-editor then select the language of which abbreviation to be edited.
+In order to edit the abbreviation one has to open ibus-braille-abbreviation-editor then select the language of which abbreviation to be edited.
 For adding a new abbreviation one has to click add button which will prompt a dialog with two entries: abbreviation and expantion, user has to fill apropriate data and click add button.
 One can remove an abbreviation by clicking on remove button.
 One has to press save button to make it effective.
 Abbreviations thus saved can be shared with others using the export button which will prompt a save dialog.
 Restore button will delete all newly added abbreviations and restore the list to the default position.
 For english we have already provided all the grade 3 abbreviations in the package.